 If a big wedding doesn’t appeal to you and your partner, know that you have other options for your nuptials, such as an elopement.
 Eloping is a wonderful way for you to tie the knot without the hustle and bustle of a large wedding.
-This is your wedding day, and you deserve to have what you want!
+After all, this is your wedding day, and you deserve to have what you want!

 An elopement can be exactly what you need!
 And, it is important to remember to not let the ideas and expectations of others dictate your special day.